totaldebug/totaldebug.uk/_posts/2014-01-21-setup-rsnapshot-backups-centos.md

 retain  daily   14
 ```

----
-**NOTE**

-It is important to use tabs between each argument otherwise you will receive errors.
+> It is important to use tabs between each argument otherwise you will receive errors.

----
+{: .prompt-warning }

 3. Now we need to create an exclude file, this will exclude any directories that you don&#8217;t want to backup.
 This needs to be placed in the location specified on you conf file above(save as backup_config.exclude):